sonictruth/openai-automator/README.md

 # macOS OpenAI Automator 🤖

 - A script for Mac Automator that allows you to perform spell checks or other text-related tasks within any application on Mac OS.
+- Availible prompts:
+    - apellcheck: English spellchecker
+    - coding: Code generation
+    - genz: Translate english to GenZ
+    - enfr: Translate English to French.

 ## Install: